 After hearing some families’ concerns about coronavirus prevention when students return to school in the fall, Woodland Public Schools reassures families by spotlighting two district programs designed to help students learn from home with limited or no classroom interaction: Lewis River Academy (LRA) for students in grades K-8 and TEAM High School for students in grades 9-12.

-Both programs have served students throughout Woodland Public Schools for many years and provide authentic, rigorous, and enhanced alternatives to in-school instruction for students in any grade.
+Both LRA and TEAM have served students throughout Woodland Public Schools for many years and provide authentic, rigorous, and enhanced alternatives to in-school instruction for students in any grade.
 In fact, the district has put plans in place to provide staffing and support as necessary should the two programs see increased enrollment this fall.

 Does your family not live in Woodland?
 Not a problem.
 Any interested student can enroll in LRA or TEAM by applying for a Choice Transfer boundary exception.
 More information is available on the district’s website here: https://www.woodlandschools.org/choice-transfer